uberspark/uberspark/docs/nextgen-toolkit/sw-requirements.rst

 has the following pre-requisites:

 -   a x86_64 Linux-based development environment (e.g., Ubuntu).
-This can be a baremetal system, a VM or Windows Subsystem for Linux.
+This can be a baremetal system, a VM or Windows Subsystem for Linux (Windows 10, 18.03, Spring 2018 or newer).
 -   the ``docker`` independent container platform (see https://docker.com)
 -   a ``make`` utility capable of reading Makefiles with ``GNU make`` compatible syntax.